pwhelan6301/Polestar/README.md

 ## Authoring prompts

 1. Navigate to **Manage Prompts** (link in the top bar).
-2. Choose the target document type + sector filter to load existing sections.
+2. Choose the target document type + sector filter to load existing sections, then (optionally) pick a client/use case to focus on a branch of that template.
 3. Add or edit a section to set the system prompt, user prompt, and metadata.
-Saving creates/updates a Cosmos DB document.
+Use **Copy to new template** to duplicate the sector default for a specific client/use case – the new branch inherits all subsections and can be customised without touching the original.
-4. Add subsections (paragraphs) under a section, defining the title, task description, and style.
+4. Add subsections under a section, defining the title, task description, and style.
 These show up as selectable checkboxes in the drafting UI so requesters can include/exclude specific content.
 5. Deleted sections immediately remove the associated subsections, and the drafting UI clears cached prompts.

 ## Deployment notes